Azure/bicep/docs/installing.md

 #### Install the nightly builds of bicep (experimental)

-If you'd like to try the latest pre-release bits of bicep before they are released, you can [follow instructions for installing the nightly builds](./installing-nightly.md).
+If you'd like to try the latest pre-release bits of Bicep before they are released, you can [follow instructions for installing the nightly builds](./installing-nightly.md).
 Note, these builds are much more likely to have known or unknown bugs.